gary9987/tensorflow-get-started/README.md

 for images, labels in dataset:
     # training...
 ```
+### Data transformation
-- dataset.map: using gpu acceleration to do transform
+- dataset.map: using gpu acceleration to do transform.
+### Prefetch
+- dataset = dataset.prefetch(buffer_size)
+  - If the value tf.data.AUTOTUNE is used, then the buffer size is dynamically tuned.
+### Cache
+- dataset = dataset.cache(filename='')
+    - If a filename is not provided, the dataset will be cached in memory.
 ## TFRecords
 A tensorflow dataset format.
 - [Reference](https://tf.wiki/zh_hans/basic/tools.html#tfrecord)